 Compassionate Care Award

 Each year, we present our Compassionate Care Award to a health care provider in the state of Connecticut.
 The purpose of this award is to recognize and promote excellence in the care of families that have lost a pregnancy or infant.
-Our 2013 winners are Christine Fontana, APRN, of Yale-New Haven Hospital’s Neonatal Intensive Care Unit, and Ellen Tilton, RNC-MFM, of Yale Maternal-Fetal Medicine.
+Our 2014 honorees are Alicia Esposito, RN, of Yale-New Haven Hospital’s Labor and Delivery Unit at the Saint Raphael Campus, and Sally Irons, MD, of Middlesex Obstetrical & Gynecological Associates.

-The Hygeia Foundation Bereavement Fund assists low-income parents in Connecticut who cannot afford a burial or cremation following the loss of a pregnancy or infant.
-Families are referred to us by social workers at local Connecticut hospitals.
-Please contact us to learn how we can help your patients/clients.
+Our Burial Assistance program provides financial assistance to low-income parents in Connecticut who cannot afford a burial or cremation following the loss of a pregnancy or infant.
+Families are referred to us from Connecticut hospitals and medical practices.
+Please contact us to learn how we can help your patients who might benefit from this program.